anzenker/master_thesis_anzenker_2025/README.md

 - **[nextflow](https://www.nextflow.io/docs/latest/install.html)**: Workflow manager to run the analysis pipeline in a reproducible way.
 - **[docker](https://docs.docker.com/engine/install/ubuntu/)**: Allows to run software in containers.
 Required for using the provided Docker Image [anzenker/ms-pipeline](https://hub.docker.com/repository/docker/anzenker/ms-pipeline/).

+> [!IMPORTANT]
-**Download and prepare necessary databases for the pipeline:**
+> **Download and prepare necessary databases for the pipeline:**
-The databases only need to be downloaded if these steps are to be executed with the workflow.
+> The databases only need to be downloaded if these steps are to be executed with the workflow.
 The pipeline resolves the local path `/bin` at runtime

 - **EggNOG** (~13G & ~9G & ~7G)
 ```